mozilla-services/docs/source/sync/storageformat6.rst

 semantics are defined, as it is up to clients to define those.
-In other words, the set of records on the server and the specifics of which **Collection Key Bundles** they contain and/or which **Key Encrypting Key Bundle** is used to secure them is left to the purvue of the client.
+In other words, the set of records on the server and the specifics of which **Collection Key Bundles** they contain and/or which **Key Encrypting Key Bundle** is used to secure them is left to the purview of the client.

 The rationale for this is that users may wish to manage their **Collection Key Bundles** with different levels of access or security.
 For example, the record